Curved Page Divider

 Creating Safer Online Habits for Children

-Actually creating safer online habits for children needs more than just parental controls and time limits on screens.
+Actually creating safer online habits for children requires more than just parental controls and screen time limits.
 It needs understanding, talking, and a consistent effort from adults the child trusts.
-It’s vital to understand how children are using the internet and realize that even the most popular apps and games can have weaknesses in today’s digital landscape.
+It’s vital to understand how children use the internet and recognize that even the most popular apps and games can have weaknesses in today’s digital landscape.

-By staying up-to-date, keeping an eye on online interactions, and teaching children to be safe, parents can help to make the internet a safer place for their kids to enjoy all the good things technology offers, and do it responsibly.
+By staying up to date, keeping an eye on online interactions, and teaching children to stay safe, parents can help make the internet a safer place for their kids to enjoy all the good things technology offers, and do so responsibly.

 Protect your child’s digital safety by staying informed, encouraging open conversations, and learning how to respond to online threats before they escalate.
 Explore more online safety resources and share this information with parents, educators, and trusted a